 Welcome to the Vancouver Island Region!

-Many visitors mix it up in spontaneous, unscripted style by combining crunchy outdoor experiences with the smoothest of urban and resort-town pleasures.
-Rugged oceanfront hiking trails, wilderness camping, big-wave surfing, mountain biking meccas, wildlife watching expeditions, caving and kayaking trips through postcard seascapes makes the ‘roughing it’ part of the equation a rare and special delight.
+Many visitors mix it up in spontaneous, unscripted style by combining crunchy outdoor experiences with the smoothest of refined pleasures.
+Epic oceanfront hiking trails, wilderness camping, rock climbing, cycling, wildlife watching expeditions, ziplines, kayaking and stand-up paddleboarding makes the “roughing” part of the equation a rare and special delight.

 As for the pampering, Vancouver Island delivers big time.
 Shop in unique retail outlets selling local fashion, food, wine, crafts and art.
 Book restorative stays in resort lodgings, welcoming B&Bs and funky hostels.
 Graze on the slowest of slow foods (i.e., fresh, organic and ultra local) in unpretentious, quietly world-class restaurants.
 Sip award-winning wine on vineyard tours.
 Step back in history at provincial, municipal, public and First Nations’ museums.
 Enjoy live music, theatre and the fine arts.
 Or simply chill with friends and family at getaway retreats far from the hurly-burly of the modern world.